BurnOutTrader/fund-forge/ff_strategies/README.md

     let order_book: Option<Arc<OrderBook>> = strategy.get_order_book(&symbol).await;

     if let Some(order_book) =  order_book {
-        // we can access the ask or bid book directly and keep a readable copy. let bid_book: Arc<RwLock<BTreeMap<BookLevel, Price>>> = order_book.bid_book();
+        // we can access the ask or bid book directly and keep a readable ref. in the future this will return a read only ref to the actual book in real strategy time let bid_book: Arc<RwLock<BTreeMap<BookLevel, Price>>> = order_book.bid_book();
         let ask_book: Arc<RwLock<BTreeMap<BookLevel, Price>>> = order_book.ask_book();